conda-incubator/conda-store/docs/contributing.md

 Important things to note about the relationship:
  - An `environment` exists within a given `namespace` and always has a current `build`
  - A `build` belongs to a particular `environment` and has associated `condapackage` and `buildartfacts`
- - A `buildartifact` is a way in the database to keep track of external resources e.g. s3artifacts, filesystem directories, etc
+ - A `buildartifact` is a way for the database to keep track of external resources for example s3 artifacts, filesystem directories, etc
- - A `condapackage` is a representation of a given conda package which belongs to a given `condachannel`
+ - A `condapackage` is a representation of a given Conda package which belongs to a given `condachannel`
  - A `specification` is the environment.yaml using in `conda env create -f <environment.yaml>`

 The following will generate the database model shown bellow.
 It was